yuno-payments/yuno-docs/docs/SDKs/web-sdk-integrations/web-secure-fields/secure-fields-payment.md

 You will start the checkout process.
 To do it, use the `secureFields` function and provide the necessary configuration parameters:

-The essential parameters are the `country_code`, which determines the country for which the payment process is configured, and `checkoutSession`, which refers to the current payment's checkout session.
+The essential parameters are the `countrycode`, which determines the country for which the payment process is configured, and `checkoutSession`, which refers to the current payment's checkout session.

 ### Parameters